 top of page

-• Writer's pictureEmma
+Writer's pictureEmma

-Mythbusting Monday: Three strikes and you're out!
+Mythbusting Monday: Does a warning mean three strikes and you're out?

 It's #MythbustingMonday so we're clearing up this employment myth about needing three warnings before any dismissal can occur.

-Does an employer need to give an employee three warnings before dismissal?
+Do you need to give an employee three warnings before dismissal?

 No!
-It is a common misconception that employee's must get a verbal, written and then a final written warning before they can be fired.
+It is a common misconception that employees must get a verbal, written and then a final written warning before they can be fired.
 Depending on the situation and the seriousness of the misconduct, it may not be appropriate to go through all of these steps.

 Do they have to give any warnings at all then?